softeering/TechDays2015/SQLServerPerformances/Readme.md

 	- Bigint1 (bigint): 1000 to 1 000 000 000
 	- Dec1 (decimal): random values

-- And the following query has been executed twice for each type of index (while takign care of cleaning the buffers before each run)
+- And the following query has been executed twice for each type of index (while taking care of cleaning the buffers before each run)

 ```tsql
 set statistics IO on;